aibasel/downward/docs/quick-start.md

 ### Apptainer Usage
 You can run the planner as follows:

-    ./fast-downward.sif [your planner options]
+    ./fast-downward.sif <your-planner-options>

-Assume you want to solve the gripper planning task `prob01.pddl` using A* search with the blind heuristic.
+Assume you want to solve the gripper planning task `prob01.pddl` from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
 To do so you can run the following:

-    ./fast-downward.sif path-to-benchmarks/gripper/prob01.pddl --search "astar(blind())"
+    ./fast-downward.sif <path-to-benchmarks>/gripper/prob01.pddl --search "astar(lmcut())"

+Here `<path-to-benchmarks>` refers to your local benchmarks directory containing the [gripper benchmarks](https://github.com/aibasel/downward-benchmarks/tree/master/gripper).
-Here `path-to-benchmarks` can be an absolute path, relative path or a predefined path variable, e.g. `$BENCHMARKS`.
+It can be specified as an absolute path, relative path or using a predefined path variable, e.g. `$BENCHMARKS`.

 See more planner options at [planner usage](planner-usage.md).